ddliu/motto/README.md

 }
 ```

-You can also install the motto command line tool to run it derectly:
+You can also install the motto command line tool to run it directly:

 ```bash
 go install github.com/ddliu/motto/motto